How to Release Trigger Points for Myofasical Pain Relief | Lifemoves

 We will often instinctively self-massage active trigger points that are giving us the most pain for temporary relief, including those at muscle attachments.
 Instead, to gain more lasting relief from trigger points, look for the latent ones.

 Stretching before releasing the trigger points may continue to create more tension by tightening the original knots.
-The idea behind fascial stretch therapy and trigger point release is to place each muscle and joint at its optimal functional resting length.
+The idea behind fascia stretch therapy and trigger point release is to place each muscle and joint at its optimal functional resting length.

 When a muscle is at it's optimal resting length, it will have better blood flow, the limb will move more smoothly and it will cause less pain.